nsaikiran/impression/_drafts/fundamentals-of-datastructures.md

 We do this by adding the current pointer with no. of byte current occupies.

 ## Accounting on RAM
+The running time is a function.
+It is a funciton of input.
+By choosing RAM model we've removed the machine specifics from the analysis (analysis to choose the best DS), this is the first major step in analysis.
+And we are also intersted in the runtime when the input is very large, we call this asymptotic analysis.
+Because it gives us the worst-case running time.
+So, we produce worst-case running-time function, best-case running-time funciton and average-case running time function after the analysis.
+Thought most of the time we are interested in worst-case running-time function.
 As it is a theoretical model and we cover a problem not a specific instalce of the proglem.
 We mention time and space needed to finish operation in function of input.
 For example accessing memory takes a unit time.
 If we needed to do 10 such operations to finish an operation.
 Genrelizing it makes O(n) - descibe it.
 Mention asysmptotic analysis and give links here. https://www.cs.cmu.edu/~clo/www/CMU/DataStructures/Lessons//lesson9_1.htm

 ## Organizing data on memory
+Data is organized in memory.
+How we organize the data affects the time it takes to finish certain operations.
 Assume we are working at at time with on ly one problem.
 The data is related to a bpoblem.
 As we use memory of RAM to store data under operaton, we read and write the to the memory.